fourTheorem/slic-starter/README.md

 We use AWS Secrets Manager for storing the GitHub personal access token and AWS Systems Manager Parameter Store for storing other secrets, such as API access tokens.

-### User Accounts and Authorization

-_Coming soon_.
-SLIC Starter will include support for roles and Role-Based Access Control (RBAC).

 ## Before you Begin!

 SLIC Starter is designed to get you up in running with a real-world application as quickly as possible.
 The fact that we go beyond the average sample application, there is a bit more involved in getting to production.
 For example: